 As part of the Program app to ensure that all informati lication requirements, an affidavit or sworn declaration is required on has been submitted.

 I, of the

 make oath and say (or sole mnly declare) that I am (please indicate one):

 □owner ☐ an agent of the owner

 ☐ an officer of the owner ☐ an officer or employee of the agent of the owner

-exhibits attached hereto a s contained herewith and statements contained in all of the re true, and I make this solemn declaration conscientiously knowing that it is of the same force and effect as if made under tanada Evidence Act.
+attached hereto are true, a s contained herewith and statements contained in all of the exhibits nd I make this solemn declaration conscientiously believing it to be of the same force and effect as if made under oath, and by virtue t.

 Sworn (or declared before me)

 at the

 in the

 thisday of , 20

-er Signature of Declarant
+Signature of a Commission er Signature of Declarant

 Owners Authorization

 following authorization.
 If ent from the Agent/Applicant, the owner(s) must complete the there is more than one owner, a separate authorization from each required.
 Attach an additional page(s) in the same format as this

-I,
+l,

 being the registered owner of the subject land hereby authorize

 to prepare and submit this application to the Regional Municipality of York.

 Signature of Owner